mbkumar/pycdt/README.rst

 PyCDT
 =====

-Python Charge Defects Tool (PyCDT) is a python packaged aimed at making charged defects modeling simpler, high throughput ready, and also accessible to researchers who don't have the required background.
+Python Charge Defects Toolkit (PyCDT) is a python packaged aimed at making charged defects modeling simpler, high throughput ready, and also accessible to researchers who don't have the required background.
 At present it can do simple defect thermodynamic calculations and error corrections for periodic